This creamy Crock Pot Chicken and Rice is an easy, classic family favorite made with seasoned chicken, long grain rice, onions, garlic and broth.

 - Season the chicken with lemon pepper seasoning on both sides.

-- In a large skillet, over medium high heat, add 2-3 tablespoon of olive or vegetable oil.
+- In a large skillet, over medium high heat, add 2-3 tbsp of olive or vegetable oil.
 Let the pan get nice and hot.

 - Working in batches, brown both sides of the chicken tenders.
 We don't want to cook them all the way through - just get a good brown color on both sides.
 This not only adds flavor but also color to the final dish.